Learning Stochastic Closures Using Ensemble Kalman Inversion

 \end{example}

-\begin{example}[Butane Molecule Dihedral Angle] In many problems arising in molecular dynamics, it is of interest to determine reduced models describing the behaviour of certain functionals derived from the molecular conformation.
+\begin{example}[Butane Molecule Dihedral Angle] In many problems arising in molecular dynamics, it is of interest to determine reduced models describing the behavior of certain functionals derived from the molecular conformation.
 An example of such a functional is the dihedral angle in a simple model of a butane molecule \citep[see, e.g.,][]{schlick2010molecular}.
-Fig.~\ref{fig:dihedral-angle} shows how the dihedral angle is defined from the four atoms which comprise the butane molecule.
-Fig.~\ref{fig:Butane-data} shows the time series and histrogram for this angle, derived from a molecular dynamics model which we now describe.
+Figure~\ref{fig:dihedral-angle} shows how the dihedral angle is defined from the four carbon atoms that comprise the butane molecule.
+Figure~\ref{fig:Butane-data} shows the time series and histogram for this angle, derived from a molecular dynamics model which we now describe.
 The model comprises a system of twelve second order SDEs for the $4$ atomic positions in $\bbR^3$, of Langevin type: